 Letter to Prospective Students

-Belhaven offers the traditional mathematics major, which acquaints the student with calculus, linear algebra, differential equations, and a range of other fields of mathematics —indeed, a broad background in mathematics.
+Belhaven offers the traditional mathematics major, which acquaints the student with calculus, linear algebra, differential equations, and a range of other fields of mathematics with computing additions through use of Wolfram’s Mathematica.
 Professors within the mathematics department feel that learning is enhanced in our small classrooms of 6 – 12 students in upper level classes.
-Belhaven's pre-engineering program features faith and learning in general education and mathematics courses at Belhaven, and these are followed by student transfer to an engineering school (such as Mississippi State University) for the actual engineering courses.
+In addition, Belhaven's pre-engineering program features faith and learning in general education and mathematics courses at Belhaven, and these are followed by placement in an engineering school of the student’s choosing to finish their education.

 For further information, contact Dr. John Estes, Assistant Professor and Chairman of Mathematics at 601-968-5993 or email@example.com.